Authentication Methods in Outdoo

 Authentication Settings

-You can require team members to re-authenticate, e.g., every 2 months (or a chosen interval of your choice).
+Session Duration (Optional): You can require team members to re-authenticate, for example every 2 months, or at an interval of your choice.

 Note: This setting does not apply to call recording preferences.
 Team members can always manage their recording settings if configured at the user level.